atomiv/atomiv.github.io/content/_authors/jon-campbell.md

 country: United States
 degree: M. Business Administration (MBA)
 university: University of South Carolina - The Moore School of Business

+short_bio: Jon is an experienced program manager with experience in power generation, renewable energy and aerospace.
 ---
 Jon is an experienced program manager with experience in power generation, renewable energy and aerospace.
 He has joined Atomiv to share his experience in global cross-functional team leadership and best practices for successful project execution.